MUP - The Program

 • Choose one of the following

-• Project Option: URP 697 Master’s Project Preparation, 3 credits
+• Project Option: URP 697 Master’s Project Preparation, 3 credits.
+Taken in last semester of study.

-• Thesis Option: URP 698 Master’s Thesis Preparation and URP 699, Master’s Thesis, each 3 credits for a total of 6 credits.* (with permission)
+• Thesis Option: URP 698 Master’s Thesis Preparation, 3 credits AND

 Academic Standing